projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 -   download the calicoctl binary
 -   create an etcd cluster, if you haven't already
 -   install Calico's Felix daemon on each host
--   initialise the etcd database
+-   initialize the etcd database
 -   add policy to allow basic connectivity and Calico function
 -   create host endpoint objects in etcd for each interface you want Calico to police (in a later release, we plan to support interface